 Male associations

 Association patterns between individuals were defined via the ‘gambit of the group’ method (Whitehead 2008), i.e., assuming that each animal in a group is associating with every other individual in that group (Croft et al. 2008; Franks et al. 2010).
-Association data were collected daily when the animals were active/feeding (when possible, twice per day, after dawn and before dusk, but time and number of daily observations varied based on seasonal and weather conditions).
-Details on the number of surveys per season are provided in supplementary material S0.
+Association data were collected daily by means of surveys conducted when the animals were active/feeding.
+When possible, associations were recorded twice per day, after dawn and before dusk, considering each survey as independent due to the strongly bimodal daily activity pattern typical of the species, but time and number of daily observations varied based on seasonal and weather conditions (details on the number of surveys per season are provided in supplementary material S0).
 Data were collected by an observer scanning the study area while walking along transects consisting of the GPNP paths used during block counts.
 Transect routes changed during the season according to the altitudinal movement of the animals in the study site (Parrini et al. 2003).
 Each session of data collection lasted around one to three hours depending on the location of the animals.
 Every year, data were collected by two to four observers.
 New observers were trained and tested by the same person that was present for the whole duration of the study.
 Before new observers could start collecting data, blind contemporary data collection with the expert observer was conducted for up to one week, until consensus in group identification was reached.
-For each group, the total number of individuals, ID of the marked individuals and age class of the unmarked individuals were recorded.
+For each group, the total number of individuals, identity of the marked individuals and age class of the unmarked individuals were recorded.
 Two groups were considered as distinct if their closest members were more than 50 metres apart.
 This threshold was set after field observations considered this distance sufficient to avoid social interactions during random movements while foraging.
 Any animal observed alone was considered to be a separate group.
 Data on association were used to build association matrices for each season of each year (see the data analysis paragraph for details).

 Male dominance